Modifiers

 Note

-Before starting to use the Modifiers in the directory to contain all the menu items that are to be used as modifiers, and to set its For sale value to No to prevent it from appearing in menus on terminals.
+Before starting to use the Modifiers directory, it is advisable to create a group called Modifiers in the Menu directory to contain all the menu items that are to be used as modifiers, and to set its For sale value to No to prevent it from appearing in menus on terminals.

 Specification panel in the Modifier window